About This Center

 We are a diverse team of professionals with a shared vision about spiritual development as the cornerstone to healthy living.

-Alma is a project directed by Taita Alejandro Ayuryü, a certified practitioner of ancestral medicine and representative of the cultural organization and Kichwa indigenous community of Sacha Wasi.
+Alma is a project directed by Taita Alejandro Ayuryü, a certified practitioner of ancestral medicine and representative of the cultural organization and Kichwa indigenous community where retreats take place.

 Our primary base is located within 50 hectares (123 acres) of primary and secondary Amazon rainforest in the province of Pastaza in Ecuador.
 Along with the nine Kichwa indigenous families that live in this area, we believe in sharing our way of living, thinking and the sacred medicine carried down through our family lineages.
 To continue sharing this legacy left by our grandparents, we have opened our doors to other tribes and people.